gleon3/Spotify-API-WebApp/README.md

 ## How to use

+Go to https://get-track-information-backend.herokuapp.com/ and log in with your Spotify account.

 To clone and run this application, you'll need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer.
 From your command line: